-8. [The Authority shall keep its [Strategic Environmental Goal and Objectives and] region-specific environmental goals and objectives under periodic review and ensure amendmentsto reflect advances in scientific research and knowledge, technology, and new contributions from Indigenous Peoples and [from] local communities.
+8. [The Authority shall keep its [Strategic Environmental Goal and Objectives and] region-specific environmental goals and objectives under periodic review and [shall revise them as necessary] [ensure amendments] to reflect advances in scientific research and knowledge, technology, and new contributions from Indigenous Peoples and [from] local communities, [where appropriate].
 Where the [Strategic Environmental Goal and Objectives or] region-specific environmental goals and objectives are revised, the Commission shall:

 (a) inform Contractors, the Enterprise and Sponsoring States and recommend any modification of a Plan of Work, as necessary, pursuant to regulation 57; and

-(b) recommend to the Council any necessary amendments to other relevant instruments.]
+(b) recommend to the Council any necessary amendments to other relevant instruments.] ]